Jeshrun Antwi

-Jeshrun Antwi-Boasiako (born October 4, 1997) is a professional Canadian football running back for the Montreal Alouettes of the Canadian Football League (CFL).
+Jeshrun Antwi-Boasiako (born October 4, 1997) is an Israeli-Canadian professional football running back for the Calgary Stampeders of the Canadian Football League (CFL).

 Early life

 Antwi was born in Israel, and moved to Ghana when he was five years old, where he primarily played soccer growing up.
-He moved to Calgary with his mother, Ama Kesewaa, when he was 12 years old and began playing gridiron football when he was 14 year old.
+He moved to Calgary with his mother, Ama Kesewaa, when he was 12 years old and began playing gridiron football when he was 14.

 University career

 Antwi played U Sports football for the Calgary Dinos from 2015 to 2019.
 In 2016, he notably had 122 yards from scrimmage and two touchdowns in the Hardy Cup victory over the UBC Thunderbirds.
 He then played in his first Vanier Cup game in the 52nd Vanier Cup, where he had 25 carries for 177 yards, but the Dinos lost to the Laval Rouge et Or by a score of 31 to 26.
 In his fifth year with the team, the Dinos returned to the Vanier Cup, but Antwi did not play due to injury.
 The Dinos defeated the Montreal Carabins 27 to 13 in the 55th Vanier Cup as Antwi finished his university career as a national champion.